Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: A general stellar contamination DAE (G-DAE)

-Nine contaminated scenarios and one uncontaminated case were used, producing ten versions of each spectrum.
+In the terrestrial dataset, each base spectrum was combined with 19 stellar cases: 9 contaminated configurations generated with PHOENIX, 9 generated with SPHINX, and 1 uncontaminated case.
 For example, a family of spectra with one molecular species at S/N = 1 starts from 8 possible mixing ratios for that molecule, combined with 3 different temperatures, giving $8\times3 = 24$ base spectra.
-The same configuration is then replicated across 10 stellar-contamination cases (nine contaminated plus one uncontaminated) and 200 noisy realizations, yielding $((8\times3)\times10)\times200 = 48{,}000$ spectra.
+The same configuration is then replicated across 19 stellar cases and 200 noisy realizations, yielding $[(8\times3)\times19]\times200 = 91{,}200$ spectra.

-The \autoref{tab:Gen_DAE_dataset} summarizes the dataset composition across S/N levels and atmospheric configurations.
+\autoref{tab:Gen_DAE_dataset} summarizes the dataset composition across S/N levels and atmospheric configurations.
 Values are expressed in thousands and account for all noisy realizations and stellar contamination scenarios.
-The complete training set comprised 1,897,680 spectra.
+The complete training set comprised 3,605,592 spectra.

 To fit the model, the data were split into 80\% for training and 20\% for validation.
 Learning was carried out using the Adam optimizer \citaeg{see e.g.}{geronHandsonMachineLearning2023} with a learning rate of $10^{-5}$, a batch size of 64, MAE loss, early stopping with a patience of 5 epochs, and a maximum of 100 epochs.
 Most of these optimization parameters were determined by systematic experimentation.